 Bio and CV

 Meredith received her Ph.D. in Politics and Social Policy from Princeton University in July of 2014 and is now a Research Professor at the Goldman School of Public Policy at the University of California, Berkeley.
 She is a Senior Researcher at GSPP's Possibility Lab where she spends her days conducting applied, data-driven research on key priorities in government and designing and evaluating initiatives that aim to solve urgent public-sector challenges.

-Her research focuses on political behavior, political psychology, experimental methods and social and economic inequality and centers on areas of health policy and criminal justice.
-She is a recipient of the National Science Foundation Graduate Research Fellowship and the National Science Foundation Doctoral Dissertation Improvement Grant.
-Her work has been published in the American Political Science Review, Journal of Politics, Public Opinion Quarterly, Punishment & Society, Journal of Experimental Criminology, and Political Psychology and cited in The New York Times, Washington Post, and New Republic.
+Her research focuses on political behavior, experimental methods and social and economic inequality and centers on areas of health policy and criminal justice.
+Her work has been funded by the National Science Foundation, Russell Sage Foundation, Spencer Foundation, and Robert Wood Johnson Foundation.
+Her research has been published in the American Political Science Review, Journal of Politics, Public Opinion Quarterly, Punishment & Society, Journal of Experimental Criminology, and Political Psychology and cited in The New York Times, Washington Post, and New Republic.

 Meredith's CV is here.